Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

 after rescaling the Yukawa coupling according to $g^2\to {g^2}/{(8\pi^2)}$, where $\beta_Q\equiv dQ/d\ln b$ and $b$ is the RG time.
 The flow equations for the remaining two velocities, when the mass matrix commutes with $M$ (CCM) are

-These RG flow equations [Eq.~\eqref{eq:velocity-fermi}-\eqref{eq:flow-comm-2}] imply that at the GNY QCP with $g^2 \sim \varepsilon$, the terminal velocities are such that $v_{_{\rm F}}=\sqrt{v_{_{\rm H}}^2-v_{_{\rm NH}}^2}=v_{_{\rm B}}$, with all three velocities being \emph{nonzero}, independent of their initial values.
-See Sec.~S4 of the SM~\cite{SM}.
+These RG flow equations [Eq.~\eqref{eq:velocity-fermi}-\eqref{eq:flow-comm-2}] imply that at the GNY QCP with $g^2 \sim \varepsilon$, the terminal velocities are such that $v_{_{\rm F}}=\sqrt{v_{_{\rm H}}^2-v_{_{\rm NH}}^2}=v_{_{\rm B}}$, with all three velocities being nonzero, independent of their initial values.
+See Supplementary Note 5.
 We also confirm this outcome by numerically solving these flow equations.
 See Fig.~\ref{fig:TerminalVelocity}(a).
 Therefore, a new fixed point with an enlarged symmetry emerges, at which the system remains coupled to the environment and the effective Fermi velocity of NH Dirac fermions ($v_{_{\rm F}}$) is equal to the bosonic OP velocity ($v_{_{\rm B}}$), with the nonzero terminal values for $v_{_{\rm H}}$, $v_{_{\rm NH}}$ and $v_{_{\rm B}}$.
-We name it \emph{non-Hermitian Yukawa-Lorentz symmetry}.
+We name it non-Hermitian Yukawa-Lorentz symmetry.